Customized Applications for Mobile networks Enhanced Logic

-Customized Applications for Mobile networks Enhanced Logic (CAMEL) is a set of standards designed to work on either a GSM core network or the Universal Mobile Telecommunications System (UMTS) network.
+Customized Applications for Mobile networks Enhanced Logic (CAMEL) is a set of standards designed to work on either a GSM core network or the Universal Mobile Telecommunications System (UMTS) network(4g+LTE.+cGHsa+.
 The framework provides tools for operators to define additional features for standard GSM services/UMTS services.
 The CAMEL architecture is based on the Intelligent Network (IN) standards, and uses the CAP protocol.
 The protocols are codified in a series of ETSI Technical Specifications.

 Many services can be created using CAMEL, and it is particularly effective in allowing these services to be offered when a subscriber is roaming, like, for instance, No-prefix dialing (the number the user dials is the same no matter the country where the call is placed) or seamless MMS message access from abroad.